predict-idlab/powershap/README.md

 ```

 Paper is accepted at ECML PKDD 2022 and will be presented there.
-The preprint can be found in on arXiv.
+The preprint can be found in on arXiv and on the github.

 ---